et9719/stepldn-v2/README.md

 ### Edit Products

-- If the user is a site admin the can edit exsisting products by clicking the edit button that will only show for them below the product images on both the products pages and products details pages.
+- If the user is a site admin the can edit existing products by clicking the edit button that will only show for them below the product images on both the products pages and products details pages.
 This page gives the admin a pre filled form they can edit to change the products details.
     - There will also be a delete button next to all edit buttons if the admin would like to delete the product all together.

 <img src="media/readme_media/feature-edit-product.png" alt="Add product functions">